alphastand27/alx-system_engineering-devops/0x00-shell_basics/README.md

 12 - The file script displays the type of the file.

 13 - The ln -s /bin/ls __ls__ script creates a symbolic link for /bin/ls named __ls__.

+14 - The cp script is used for copying files.